 A lot of people ask about the possibility of the IRS taking their home.
-The direct answer is that it’s rare that the IRS will directly seize a personal residence, but there is an indirect approach.
+So for those wondering "Can the IRS take my home", the direct answer is that it’s rare that the IRS will directly seize a personal residence, but there is an indirect approach.
 In the twenty plus years of working with clients I have only seen the IRS directly seize a personal residence twice, so it’s pretty rare.
 The IRS doesn’t like bad press and it is bad press when they evict a family from a home and sell it at auction.
 Keep in mind the IRS policy is different for a rental property.
 The IRS will seize rental properties if there is equity that would help pay off an IRS debt, which is much more common.

 The second prong then, is that the IRS levies bank accounts and garnishes paychecks.
 A garnishment is continuous.
 In other words, the IRS takes all the money out of the bank accounts and savings accounts, and then by garnishing the wages, take any future cash as well.